montagejs/montage/packages/frb/README.md

 -   A "reversed" function call observes the source array and produces a target array that contains the elements of the source array in reverse order.
 The target is incrementally updated.
+-   An "enumerate" expression observes [key, value] pairs from an array.
+    The output array of arrays is incrementally updated with range changes from the source.
+-   A "view" function call observes a sliding window from the source, from a start index (first argument) of a certain length (second argument).
+The source can be any collection that dispatches range changes and the output will be an array of the given length.
 -   A "sum" function call observes the numeric sum of the source array.
     Each alteration to the source array causes a new sum to be emitted, but the sum is computed incrementally by observing the smaller sums